hotsphink/sfink-tools/mozilla.md

     > end
     (rr) c

 Boom!
 You now have the value of mEntries every time put() is called.
+Or consider doing that with a hardware watchpoint.
 (But watch out for log messages in breakpoints; it will execute the log command every time you encounter the breakpoint, so if you go forwards and backwards across the breakpoint several times, you'll end up with a bunch of duplicate entries in your log. `log -edit` is useful for manually cleaning those up.)

 Note that the default log filename is based on the process ID, and will append entries across multiple `rr replay` runs.
 Use `set logfile <filename>` to switch to a different file.